Hoang-Long2012/pipeline-toolkit/README.md

 `name` must be a string or `None`.

+An empty string is not allowed.

 Changing the name affects subsequently created worker threads.
 It does not rename an already running worker thread.

+The name is part of the pipeline configuration and is preserved by shallow and deep copying.

 ### `run_now`